Iankimble/BTP_BoysLatin_Fall24_Coding1/Async_Activities/asyncActivityJan10.md

 - Drop the link to your repository in the following link below
 - [Async Activity Jan.10, 2025 Submission Link](https://forms.gle/JLuFfhdVcJZyNQEn7)

-### 1. Create 3 lists data types that will include things found in grocery store;
+### 1. Create 3 different lists data types that will include things found in grocery store.
+Make sure your items use the string data type.
-- A list should include 5 items that you can find in the frozen food isle.
+- Create a list that includes 5 items that you can find in the frozen food isle.
-- A list should include 5 items that you can find in the international food isle.
+- Create a list that includes 5 items that you can find in the international food isle.
-- A list that should include 5 items that you can find in the produce isle.
+- Creat a list that includes 5 items that you can find in the produce isle.

 ### 2. With the list provided below; use the print (for python) or console.log (for javascript) functions to return the correct value for the index.

 numbers = [1,30,39,50,293,100]

-<b>Hint: If you get stuck, search for accessing JS list by index or
+<b>Hint: If you get stuck, search for <b>accessing JS list by index or
-accessing Python list by index depending on which language you are learning</b>
+accessing Python list by index </b> depending on which language you are learning</b>

 - print/ console.log the number at index 0
 - print/ console.log the number at index 3